lizmat/articles/its-time-to-rak.md

 # Find all files that have "lib" in their name from the current dir
 $ rak lib --find

-# Show all unique name fields in JSON files
+# Show all unique "name" fields in JSON files
 $ rak --json-per-file '*<name>' --unique

 # Show all lines with numbers between 1 and 65